FST777/FreeBSD-OCI-images/README.md

 - Get it from: [ghcr.io/fst777/runtime-pkg](https://github.com/FST777/cayman/pkgs/container/runtime-pkg)
 - Pull using `ghcr.io/fst777/runtime-pkg:latest`

 This image is now deprecated.
-For FreeBSD 14.2 this images was needed since the upstream `freebsd-runtime`'s `pkg` did not cleanly self-install.
-Now that it does, that image is preferable over our own solution.
+For FreeBSD 14.2, this image was needed since the upstream `freebsd-runtime`'s `pkg` did not cleanly self-install.
+Now that it does, that image is preferable to our own solution.
 It is kept here for posterity's sake.

 A minimal FreeBSD userspace runtime with a working and initialized `pkg`.